turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

 - ALWAYS use the `go doc` command to get the API details from the SDK.
 - ALWAYS review other tables for similar services and resources to learn Steampipe table standards and guidelines.

+### Register Table

+- The table MUST be registered in plugin.go.
+- The table should be added in alpahebtical order.

 ### Hydrate Functions